A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Data and Complementary simulations

-We generated three sets of CMB realizations from the \planck\ provided FFP12 simulation ensemble.
-The first set i.e., the 600 \sevem\ FFP simulations correspond to isotropic random realizations of CMB sky based on standard cosmological model.
-Their spherical harmonic coefficients are given by $a_{lm}^{\rm iso} = b^{5'}_l p^{2048}_l a_{lm}^{\rm CMB}$, where $b^{5'}_l$ corresponds to the $5'$ (arcmin) Gaussian beam transfer function and $p^{2048}_l$ is the pixel window function for \nside=2048 due to the finite size of the \healpix\ sky discretization scheme.
-From these isotropic realizations, we generate two sets of dipole modulated simulations for our purpose of revalidation of LVE method.
+We used three sets of CMB realizations in our study.
+The first set is the 600 \sevem\ FFP12 simulations corresponding to \emph{isotropic} random realizations of CMB sky based on standard cosmological model.
+As mentioned earlier, though they have anisotropic signals such as Doppler boosting and lensing effects included, we refer to these as \emph{isotropic} maps for brevity and also in the sense that they are ``unmodulated'' maps.
+Their spherical harmonic coefficients are given by $a_{lm}^{\rm iso} = b^{5'}_l p^{2048}_l a_{lm}^{\rm CMB}$, where $b^{5'}_l$ denotes the $5'$ (arcmin) Gaussian beam transfer function and $p^{2048}_l$ is the pixel window function corresponding to \healpix\ \nside=2048 due to the finite size of the pixels.
+From these isotropic realizations, we generate the following two sets of dipole modulated simulations for re-validating the LVE method.

 The second set of simulations are dipole modulated maps at all scales with a fixed amplitude along a particular direction as previously found in the data.
-To generate these ``\emph{pure-dm}'' simulations, first we get the spherical harmonic coefficients, $a_{lm}^{\rm iso}$, of FFP12 CMB mock maps using \texttt{map2alm} routine of \healpix.
-These $a_{lm}^{\rm iso}$ are then deconvolved with corresponding beam smoothing ($b^{5'}_l$) and pixel window function ($p^{2048}_l$) to apply a dipole modulation according to Eq.~(\ref{eq:cmb-dip-mod}) with an amplitude of $A=0.072$ and directed along $(\ell,b) = (221^\circ, -20^\circ)$ in galactic coordinates \cite{plk2018isostat} on the deconvolved CMB map.
-Finally, we convolve this modulated CMB map with the same $b_l$ and $p_l$.
+To generate these \emph{pure-dm} simulations, first we get the spherical harmonic coefficients, $a_{lm}^{\rm iso}$, of FFP12 CMB mock maps using \texttt{map2alm} routine of \healpix.
+These $a_{lm}^{\rm iso}$ are then deconvolved with corresponding beam smoothing ($b^{5'}_l$) and pixel window function ($p^{2048}_l$) to apply a dipole modulation (per Eq.~\ref{eq:cmb-dip-mod}) with an amplitude $A_{\rm d}=0.072$, directed along $(l_{\rm d},b_{\rm d}) = (221^\circ, -20^\circ)$ in galactic coordinates \cite{plk2018isostat} on the deconvolved CMB map.
+Finally, we convolve this modulated CMB map with the same beam and pixel window functions ($b_l^{5'}$ and $p_l^{2048}$).
 Thus we obtain dipole modulated CMB maps with the same amplitude at all scales using the \texttt{alm2map} routine of \healpix.